Technical Overview

 }

-One parser class per covered utility.
-Each uses the shared AI extraction base — utility-specific logic is added when needed.
+One parser configuration per covered utility.
+Each uses the shared extraction engine — utility-specific logic is added when needed.

 Auto-proceeds